Mark Garnett supervises 1 postgraduate research students. If these students have produced research profiles, these are listed below:

 My research is chiefly concerned with UK Politics, with particular reference to the relationship between ideas and practice; the Conservative Party; and think tanks.
-I am currently working with Professor David Denver on a study of British general elections since 1964 (for Oxford University Press).
+I am currently working on books concerning British Foreign Policy (with Simon Mabon and Robert Smith), and the coalition government (with Pete Dorey).

 UK Politics, in the following categories:

 Political ideology, particularly conservatism

 Mark Garnett arrived at Lancaster in September 2006, having previously taught Politics at several other universities including Leicester, Bristol and Exeter.
 His main research interests are:

 Among a series of deviations from academic life, in 1997-8 he worked as a political researcher to the late Sir Edward Heath, and helped to prepare his memoirs.
 He is a frequent contributor to the electronic media, including Newsnight and a host of Radio 5 programmes.
 He has also contributed to many respected newspapers and journals, including the Guardian, Politics Review, Times Literary Supplement, the New Statesman and Viz comic.

 His major study of contemporary British political culture, From Anger to Apathy: The British Experience, 1975-2005,was published by Jonathan Cape in 2007.
 Another book, Conservative Thinkers (co-written with Kevin Hickson)was published by Manchester University Press in 2009.

 Principles and Politics in Contemporary Britain (Second edition, Imprint Academic, 2006), 299pp, ISBN 1 84540 026 7.